sloth-ci/sloth-ci/docs/index.rst

     $ sloth-ci create /path/to/myapp.yml
     App created, listening on docs

+.. note:: Run ``sloth-ci create`` from the directory with the sloth.yml file.

 That's it!
 Your app now listens for payload from Bitbucket at http://yourdomain:8080/docs.

-Create a hook on Bitbucket, and the docs will be automatically built on your machine on every push to the repo.
+Create a hook on Bitbucket, and you docs will be automatically built on every push to the repo.

 That wasn't too hard, was it?
 But that's just one thing Sloth CI can do. :doc:`Learn more <components/index>` about how Sloth CI works or jump straight to :doc:`recipes <recipes/index>`.